Posted: Fri Oct 21, 2016 4:22 am Post subject: Hi I'm New

 Joined: 16 Nov 2006 Posts: 263 Location: Pennsylvania-U.S.A.

 Posted: Fri Oct 21, 2016 1:17 pm Post subject:

 Congratulations on your graduation.
 Just out curiosity, have you set up a Linkedin.com profile to help with your job search?
 A great forum on there to help with like minded professionals and it's free.
 I'd also recommend starting a daily check in.
-Good luck on your job search and NoS plan. _________________ Five NoS days in a row!
+Good luck on your job search and NoS plan. _________________ Weekly goal = Five Green days in a row.
 I do a BMI check by looking in a mirror.

 Posted: Thu Dec 29, 2016 7:20 pm Post subject: Thanks for the welcome!

 Thanks for the welcome everyone!
 I hate to report that I've been on and off with the program since my computer has been acting up, but the New Year is just around the corner!